MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/README.md

 ### Optimized (Mounted Package Approach):

 > The combination of mounted (read-only) deployment, optimized logging, and minimal diagnostics causes Azure Functions to generate and buffer very little telemetry and log data in local temp storage.
-This prevents disk usage from growing, avoids temp file accumulation, and eliminates disk decay:
+This prevents disk usage from growing, avoids temp file accumulation, and eliminates disk decay.
+Click here to go to [Optimized](./scenario2-optimized) test approach

 - **Deployment Method**: ZipDeploy with `WEBSITE_RUN_FROM_PACKAGE=1`
 - **File Access**: Files are read-only (mounted from zip)